AdriTheDreamer/ColorSwitch/README.md

 ## Tutorial

 ### Values
 Not necessarily be integers.
-All real numbers are accepted (though there should have no negative values).
+All real numbers are accepted ^((though there should have no negative values)).

 #### RGB
-RGB values are input as 0<=X<=255.
+RGB values are decimal values (0<=X<=255).
 example: maroon as `128,0,0`

 #### HSV, HSL
 Both with hue between 0 to 360 as degrees.
-Saturation, Value or Lightness values are percents.
+Saturation, variance or lightness values are percents.
 example: maroon as `(HSV)0,100,25` `(HSL)0,100,50`

 ### CMYK